Aridoge13/Computational_Biology/README.md

     - Implements a simple Needleman-Wunsch or Smith-Waterman algorithm for pairwise sequence alignment.
     - Comparing scoring matrices like PAM and BLOSUM.

+- dna-protein.py for DNA to Protein translation
+    - Detects the codons in the DNA to predict the primary structure of the protein that is translated from the DNA sequence.
+    - Can give the result for 3 reading frames.

 ## Installation
 Instructions on how to install and set up your project.